Statsomat/BayesTwoProp/documents/Introduction.md

 2. Goal:
 	- Is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
  	- The name of the app is "Statsomat/BayesTwoProp"
-	- We will start with a "starting code" which we will extend and develop.
-The "starting code" is the code developed by students during WS21/22.
-	- The statistical application performs the automated analysis of the relationship between two proportions (difference, ratio, efficacy) by using models:
+	- The statistical application shall perform the automated analysis of the relationship between two proportions (difference, ratio, efficacy) by using models:
 		-  Analytically (priors given by Beta distributions)
 		-  MCMC simulation (priors given by Beta distributions)
+    	- We will start with a "starting code" which we will extend and further develop.
+The "starting code" is the code developed by students during WS21/22.

 (Live-Show)